 Verification and Validation

-Throughout the whole software development life cycle, testing activities were executed.
+Throughout the whole software development life cycle, we executed the testing activities .
 The approach to verification and validation was first described and agreed with the client in theTest Strategy.
-It introduced the required tests levels, approach to the problem resolution process and the way the deliverables should be verified at each project milestone.
+It introduced the required tests levels, approach to the problem resolution process together with the way the deliverables should be verified at each project milestone.

-The testing, with respect to Agile part of the project, was covered by the so called “progressive tests”.
-Each issue in the spring backlog was documented in JIRA.
-Once they were resolved, the Quality Assurance Engineer verified them independently before closing.
+We covered the testing, with respect to Agile part of the project, by the so called “progressive tests”.
+Each issue in the spring backlog was then documented in JIRA.
+As soon as they were resolved, the Quality Assurance Engineer verified them independently before closing.

-In addition, within Test Design and Implementation Process the tests were gradually documented (or implemented in case of automatic ones).
-This way the appropriate test levels were prepared.
-When a milestone or a release came, the agreed test levels were executed to verify the quality of the project and its deliverables.
+In addition, within Test Design and Implementation Process we gradually documented the tests (or implemented in case of automatic ones).
+As a result the appropriate test levels were prepared.
+When a milestone or a release came, the agreed we executed test levels to verify the quality of the project and its deliverables.

-With the final release, all the test levels were executed.
-Used test specifications and test execution reports were delivered to the client as part of a Release Package.
+With the final release, we also executed all the test levels.
+Used test specifications and test execution reports were then delivered to the client as part of a Release Package.

-From our perspective, it was a great experience to work with the Skin Analytics team on such an innovative and much needed solution in the domain of skin cancer diagnosis.
-The project was surely not an easy one, but a mutual understanding of regulated project requirements and excellent communication were the key to success in that assignment.
+From our perspective, it was a great experience to work with the Skin Analytics team on such an innovative as well as much needed solution in the domain of skin cancer diagnosis.
+The project was surely not an easy one, but a mutual understanding of regulated project requirements together with excellent communication were the key to success in that assignment.